-CrockPot Sweet and Spicy Ground Turkey and Sweet Potato Stew with Coconut Milk (Video)
+Turkey Sweet Potato Stew (Video)

-Of course you know how I am; when I’m updating a recipe I often make a few small changes that I feel will improve it from the original version.
-In this recipe I originally added a little brown sugar to balance out the flavor of the sweetener, but this time I used a blend of Stevia-in-the-Raw granulated sweetener and my new favorite granulated Monkfruit sweetener with good results.
+Of course when I’m updating a recipe I often make a few small changes that I feel will improve it from the original version.
+In this recipe I originally added a little brown sugar to balance out the flavor of the sweetener, but this time I used Golden Monkfruit Sweetener (affiliate link), which I thought was great in this.
 (Read here about why I like Monk Fruit Sweetener if it’s new to you.)

 This recipe cooks on high in the slow cooker and it’s done in about three hours, so it would be a good option to start after lunch on the weekend, and if you’re lucky you might even have some leftovers to eat during the week!

 (This is only a list of ingredients; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)

 - Olive Oil (affiliate link)

 - low-sodium soy sauce or use Gluten-Free Soy Sauce (affiliate link)